 2. Are you sticking to your study schedule for this program?

-3. Are you practicing your basic skills in management and leadership, including in problem solving and decision making, planning and meeting management?
+3. Are you practicing your basic skills in management and leadership, including problem-solving and decision-making, planning, and meeting management?

 4. Are you communicating throughout your organization by using your skills in internal communications?

 5. Are you managing yourself?
 How many hours a week are you working?
 Are you noticing any signs of stress?
 If so, what are you doing about it?